Can You Negotiate With a Narcissist and Succeed?

 Speak with your divorce attorney regarding the cost of such issues if you take them to hearing or trial.

 A good example is child custody and parenting time when the narcissist is also abusive to the children.
-You should not sacrifice your children's best interest.
+You should not sacrifice your children's best interests.

 Find the narcissist's emotional pressure points